 If you want social media to be an effective marketing tool, then you have to choose the right sites to use to market your company.

-Using other sites is up to you.
+However, using other sites is up to you.
 You need to think about your target audience and where they are likely to be.
 For example, Pinterest users skew heavily female and tend to be affluent.
-Snapchat’s users are very young.
-Twitter attracts more men than women.

 When you know your audience demographics, you’ll be able to decide which social media sites will earn a high return on your marketing investment.